Learning To Simply Tolerate Your Anxiety

 - Feeling a sense of things being odd and unreal - Stare at a picture for a while until it starts to feel strange.

 - Nausea - This one is obviously less practical, but still technically possible to call up on command.
 You could watch a spinny, disorienting video that makes you feel motion sick.
 If car rides sometimes make you feel woozy you could get a friend or family member to drive you around.

 It doesn't work for everyone, but some people can also use their imagination to bring on their usual mix of symptoms.
-Close your eyes and picture a scary situation in detail, for example having to give a speech to a large, unfriendly crowd.
-It won't be as intense as the real thing, but you can often conjure up some practice anxiety this way.
+Close your eyes and picture a scary situation in detail.
+For example, having to give a speech to a large, unfriendly crowd.
+It won't be as intense as the real thing, but you can often conjure up some anxiety to practice on this way.